Comparison

 • Kiro positions as structured, spec-driven AI development.

-• Vyre emphasizes controlled collaboration, native desktop access, and flexible execution workflows.
+• Vyre emphasizes controlled collaboration and flexible execution workflows.

 • Both support AI-assisted coding but optimize for different development styles.